Teach Me

 You may have seen social media posts that hype the benefits of mouth taping.
 If their claims are to be believed, taping your mouth closed—so you have to breathe through your nose when you sleep—could change your life.
 They say it will stop you from snoring, give you more energy, deepen your sleep, boost your immunity, lower your blood pressure and even improve your appearance.

 Taping your mouth shut is designed to encourage you to breathe through your nose rather than your mouth.
-And there are some proven benefits of breathing through your nose:
+And there are some proven benefits of nasal breathing:

 • It can help filter allergens from the air